Guidance for protecting displaced and refugee children in and outside of Ukraine

 - Providing vital humanitarian supplies to conflict-affected areas – including medical supplies, surgical equipment, midwifery kits and oxygen concentrators – and trucking in safe water for drinking and hygiene.

-- Establishing Blue Dot hubs at border crossings in neighbouring countries to connect refugees to critical information and services, and identify and register unaccompanied children.
+- Operating “Blue Dot” safe spaces at border crossings in neighbouring countries to connect displaced children and families to critical information and services, and identify and register unaccompanied children.

 - Supporting national and local partners in Ukraine and neighbouring countries, while working hand-in-hand with UNHCR and other humanitarian agencies.

-- Continuing emergency response efforts to address the COVID-19 outbreak.
+- Continuing emergency response efforts to address the COVID-19 outbreak